 Votes for Women

-The GFWC Kansas City Athenaeum (KS) collaborated with the Kansas City Public Library to sponsor, design, and print 5,000 coloring books celebrating the 19th Amendment.
+The GFWC Kansas City Athenaeum (MO) collaborated with the Kansas City Public Library to sponsor, design, and print 5,000 coloring books celebrating the 19th Amendment.
 It depicted eight women from the area active in the suffrage movement.
 The coloring books were freely given to visiting students and to Girl Scout troops working on their “Votes for Women” badge.
 A program, using the coloring book, was presented by club members to Missouri Girl’s Town.

 Recess Backpack Project